Jump to our new Google Calendar (updated daily

 If you'd like to join in with timber framing and stone masonry, we can use your help, no experience required!

-repair, stone masonry, door and trim finish carpentry, clay nogging, siding, and window carpentry.
+repair, stone masonry, door and trim finish carpentry, perhaps some clay nogging, siding, and window carpentry.

 time and have fun while learning a historically significant skill in a rural

 setting.
 All are welcome, things to do for the whole family, this is an

 For first time volunteers, and for those who prefer to